grammyjs/website/site/docs/hosting/supabase.md

 ## Deploying

-You can now deploy your bot to Supabase
+You can now deploy your bot to Supabase.
 Note that you will have to disable JWT authorization because Telegram uses a different way to make sure the requests are coming from Telegram.
 You can deploy the function using this command.